Dania Beach, Florida: Economy

-Spirit Airlines is headquartered in Dania Beach at Dania Pointe.
+Spirit Airlines was headquartered in Dania Beach at Dania Pointe until the airline ceased operations in 2026.
 The airline Sun Air International had its headquarters in Dania Beach until it ceased operations in 2016.

 American Maritime Officers is headquartered in Dania Beach, as well as Alec Bradley Cigar Co.

 Carnival Air Lines, Gulfstream International Airlines, and Chewy.com were formerly headquartered in Dania Beach.

 Education

 Dania Beach's public schools are operated by the Broward County Public Schools.
 Its public elementary schools include Collins Elementary School and Dania Elementary School.
 Olsen Middle School is a local public middle school, and South Broward High School serves the area from neighboring Hollywood, Florida.

 During the segregation period, the first school for Black students met in the St. Ruth Missionary Baptist Church.

 Media

 Dania Beach is a part of the Miami-Fort Lauderdale-Hollywood media market, which is the 12th-largest radio market and the 17th largest television market in the United States.
 Its primary daily newspapers are the South Florida-Sun Sentinel and The Miami Herald, and their Spanish-language counterparts El Sentinel and El Nuevo Herald.